- ICH GCP

 Time Frame: 8 hours

-Urine volume (ml) in urine collected 8 hours after start of SQIN-Furosemide infusion
+Cumulative urine volume (ml) in urine collected over 8 hours from the start of SQIN-Furosemide infusion

 8 hours